accordproject/concerto/README.md

 ## Participants

-A participant is a class declaration that has a single `String` property that acts as an identifier.
+An participant is a class declaration that has a single `String` property that acts as an identifier.
 Use the `modelManager.getParticipantDeclarations` API to look up all participants.

 ```js
 participant Customer identified by email {